Ordering a Certificate

-How to request a birth, death or marriage certificate
+How to request a birth, death, marriage or civil partnership certificate

 Where do I get a replacement (certified copy) of a certificate?

-A birth, death or marriage is always registered in the district in which it took place.
+A birth, death, marriage or civil partnership is always registered in the district in which it took place.
 You need to apply to that district's Register Office to obtain a copy of the certificate.

-We hold the registers of all births, deaths and marriages which have taken place in the Newbury district since registration began in 1837.
-Exceptions to this may be recent marriages, where the register may still be held by the church, and areas where the boundaries have changed.
+We hold the records of all births, deaths, marriages and civil partnerships which have taken place in the Newbury area since registration began in 1837.
+Exceptions to this may be areas where the boundaries have changed.
 If you are unsure if your record will be held here, please telephone us and we will do a search for you.

 How can I get a copy of a certificate?